paseo-network/support/docs/parachain_onboarding.md

 - **Technical Requirements:** Have a fully operational blockchain capable of connecting as a parachain.
 This includes having a collator setup ready.
 - **Resource Allocation:** Ensure you have the computational and network resources to run a stable collator node.
-- **Paseo Tokens:** Acquire sufficient PAS tokens for staking if required for becoming a parachain on the Paseo Testnet.
+- **Paseo Tokens:** Acquire sufficient PAS tokens to register your chain's state and code.
+The faucet is available for everybody to use as means of getting PAS https://faucet.polkadot.io/paseo.

+If having troubles, please reach out at https://matrix.to/#/#paseo-testnet-support:parity.io

 ## 2. Parachain Registration Process